-The “Stand on Vessel” (the one that has the Right of Way) is required to hold course until such time that it is determined the “Give Way Vessel” or “Burdened” (the one that is yielding the right of way) is not going to Give Way.
+The “Stand on Vessel” (the one that has the Right of Way) is required to hold course until such time that it is determined the “Give Way Vessel” (the one that is yielding the right of way) is not going to Give Way.
 The Stand on Vessel is then required to avoid a collision.
-All maneuvers must be made early and clearly to avoid any chance of misinterpretation.
+All maneuvers must be made early and obvious to avoid any chance of misinterpretation.

 No allowance is made by the Nav.
 Rules for novices.
 The rules assume that both the captain and crew know what they are doing and are competent at boat handling.

-It is generally safer to duck or pass astern of the Stand on vessel in close conditions.
+It is generally safer to duck or pass astern of the Stand on Vessel in close conditions.

 Five or more blasts of a horn indicate immediate danger.
 If five or more blasts are heard you should immediately determine the source of the danger and take immediate evasive action if required.

 - Power boats meeting head on: pass Port to Port (you move to Starboard – the same as on the street.